harshitakaushik-dev/HomeExpense/README.md

-# Expenses Budgeting App
+# Expenses Budgeting App 💸💰

-An expenses recording app with CRUD operations build on React and ReactRouter.
+Hey there !
+Welcome to HomeBudget.
+It is a Budget Management web application with a seamless UI.
+Made using React, ReactRouter and a lot of dedication, HomeBudget is the perfect example of a simple application that performs all the CRUD operations.
+The user than record their expenses, divide them to categories, see a visual represntation of the expenses incurred and lots more.
-This project explore localstorage,React Router concepts of Routing, action, loader, fetcher, multiple form submission and Link.
+This project explores localstorage, React Router concepts of Routing, Action, Loader, Fetcher, Multiple form submission and Link.

 ## Run Live
 The application has been deployed on Netflify - https://home-expense.netlify.app/